Last Updated on May 4, 2021 by HostingandOther

 What This Means

-All of this should mean that if customers want to buy SAP Database, they will be able to do so in a flexible and beneficial way that allows them to get off the 11% that they currently pay SAP for Oracle licenses.
+All of this should mean that if customers want to buy SAP Database, they will be able to flexibly and beneficially allow them to get off the 11% that they currently pay SAP for Oracle licenses.

 The last part of this paragraph makes no sense.
 HANA is sold per GB, while Oracle is unlimited.
 The pricing is not at all equivalent, but HANA is quite a bit more expensive than Oracle.
 John Appleby would not have any idea what the pricing would be comparatively.
 And once again, this sounds like SAP sales information.
 The open question is why John Appleby sounds like an SAP account executive.